Porto Rafti: Churches

 "St. Spiridonos Church" Greek Orthodox Church which is situated on south end of Piratis Mountain, just on the coast of a major beach, Agios Spyridonas, that is named after the church.
 It is one of the oldest churches in the area.

-"Agia Marina Church" Greek Orthodox Church is another scenic seaside church, on the other side of Porto Rafti.
+"Saint Marina" Church Greek Orthodox Church is another scenic seaside church, on the other side of Porto Rafti.
 Again, the beach, Agia Marina, is named after the church.
+An inscription on the front of the church mentions it was established on June 20th 1949.

 Tourism

 Porto Rafti attracts visitors as a seaside resort, with beaches at Agios Spyridonas, Erotospilia and Avlaki, and an organized municipal beach at Avlaki.